azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 }
 output = "ImageComparison"
 prompt = """
-Compare these two images and describe their similarities and differences.
+Compare these two images and describe their similarities and differences: $first_image and $second_image
 """
 ```